thenaveengautam/To-do-list/README.md

 - Filter tasks (Completed / Pending / All)
 - Drag & Drop tasks
 - Dark mode
 - Sync with backend API

+---

+## 📜 License

+This project is open-source and available under the **MIT License**.